joysterr/joysterr/README.md

 ## 👋 Hello Cosmos!

-I'm Joy, a Software/Web Developer based in London, UK.
+I'm Joy, a Software Engineer/Web Developer based in London, UK.

 ### ✨ About Me:
 My journey started at the age of 5 with exposure to [Lego](https://www.lego.com) and [Mechanix](https://zephyrtoys.com/product/plastic-mechanix-planes-161).